fisadev/grillo/README.md

 # Installation

-On Ubuntu, install it with:
+On Ubuntu, install it by cloning the repo and then running this inside the repo folder (yes, ugly, still hasn't been published because it's under development):

     sudo apt install portaudio19-dev libffi-dev libsndfile1
-    pip3 install -e .
+    pip3 install -e . --user

 # Usage